routingblog/arbitration/content/docs/problems.md

 - Arbitration was designed for entities of equal bargaining power [^1] [^2]

+- Arbitration, as practiced, is unique to the United States [^10]

 - A recalcitrant defendant can delay the start of meaningful proceedings a really long time.
 For example they can appeal the motion to compel and this would stay the civil court proceedings in the meantime[^3]

 - Arbiters are not required to follow or even know the law. [^5] Only in narrow circumstances (in "manifest disregard") where the arbitrators must be found to have "understood and correctly stated the law but proceeded to ignore it." [^6]